Stanisława Leszczyńska, 1896-1974, Midwife. Former prisoner of the Auschwitz-Birkenau concentration camp No. 41335. Read her biography here

 The thirty bunks nearest the stove made up what was known as the “maternity ward.”

 The vast numbers of worms of all kinds exploited their biological supremacy over the dwindling vitality of the humans.
 Not only the sick women but also the newborn babies fell victim to the endless onslaught launched by the rats and vermin.
 Death came quickly to these human bodies debilitated by hunger and cold, and tormented by their ordeals and diseases.
-There was a total of a thousand to twelve hundred patients in the block, and every day from ten to twenty of that number died.
+There was a total of 1,000–1,200 patients in the block, and every day 10–20 of them died.
 Their corpses were taken out in front of the block and were a daily report documenting their tragedy.

 The Angel of Death.
 Marian Kołodziej